Android 18: In Dragon Ball Z

 Before their introductions and present in both timelines, Androids 17 and 18 were converted into androids by Dr. Gero with the intent of murdering Goku.
-In the main timeline, Android 18 is activated by Dr. Gero along with Android 17 after he returns to his laboratory following his unsuccessful attempt to defeat Goku's allies.
-After Gero is killed by Android 17, Android 18 activates Android 16 following surviving a blast meant to kill her from Trunks, and the three begin their quest to find and kill Goku.
-When they encounter Vegeta, Android 18 decides to fight him and easily bests him in battle, receiving only damages to her clothing and breaking his arm.
+In the main timeline, Android 18 is activated by Dr. Gero along with Android 17 after he returns to his laboratory following his unsuccessful attempt to defeat Goku's allies, the Z Fighters.
+After Gero is killed by Android 17, Android 18 activates Android 16 before surviving the following blast meant to kill her from Trunks, as the three begin their quest to find and kill Goku.
+When they encounter Vegeta, Android 18 decides to fight him and easily bests him in battle, receiving only damage to her clothing and breaking his arm.
 When Trunks, Tenshinhan and Piccolo become involved, she and Android 17 easily defeat the trio.
 Before leaving to continue her quest, she kisses Krillin on the cheek.
-The androids go to Goku's home and do not discover him there, leading them to journey to Master Roshi's house, but they do not find him there either due to his having departed not long before.
-18 watches Android 17's battle against Piccolo, at one point becoming impatient and offering her assistance to her brother's decline, until Cell arrives, who reveals his intent to absorb the pair.
+The androids go to Goku's home and unsuccessfully discovering him there, leading them to journey to Master Roshi's house, but they never found him there either due to his departure unbeknownst to them after recovering form the heart virus.
+18 watches Android 17's battle against Piccolo, at one point becoming impatient and offering her assistance to her brother's refusal, until Cell arrives, who reveals his intention to absorb the pair.
 Piccolo is dispatched by Cell and Android 17 is absorbed, Android 18 nearly being convinced to be absorbed as well by Cell's impersonation of Android 17 until he mistakenly mischaracterizes him.
 Androids 18 and 16 are given time to escape thanks to Tenshinhan holding Cell back.
-She and Android 16 hide on an island after this, where she refuses to leave his side and watches Vegeta's fight against Cell before Krillin approaches her with a remote to turn her off.
-He destroys it, realizing his love for her, and Android 18 is soon afterwards absorbed by Cell, who blinds everyone with Solar Flare (太陽拳, Taiyōken), allowing him to reach his final form.
+She and Android 16 hide on an island after this, where she refuses to leave his side and watches Vegeta's fight against Cell before Krillin approaches her with a remote to turn her off, but he destroys it, realizing his love for her, thus Android 18 is soon afterwards absorbed by Cell, who blinds everyone with Solar Flare (太陽拳, Taiyōken), allowing him to reach his final "Perfect" form.
 For the next ten days, until the Cell Games tournament that Cell sets up following his disillusionment with the strength of both Vegeta and Trunks, 18 remains trapped and unconscious inside of his body.
 However, a strong blow from Gohan causes him to regurgitate her.
 After Gohan defeats Cell, she is healed and declines Krillin's advances for the time-being, despite him using the Dragon Balls to have her self-destruct device removed.